 Fit & Leakage

 The diaper with the best fit and minimal leakage in our testing was the Rumparooz G2, which we awarded Editors' Choice.
-The G2 is uniquely designed with a double-gusset.
-In terms of fit, it is the diaper with the most rows of snaps at the rise than any other cloth cover we tested.
-Though a one size diaper, there are so many configurations both in terms of fit and absorption with the G2 that it truly suits an infant, toddler, and young child excellently.
+The G2 has a unique design with a double-gusset.
+This diaper has the most rows of snaps at the rise than any other cloth cover we tested.
+Though a one size diaper, there are so many configurations both for fit and absorption with the G2 that it suits an infant, toddler, and young child excellently.

 However, our big surprise was that the Rumparooz G2 which, even though bulky, also scored a perfect 10 of 10 in comfort.
 How can this be?
 Well, there are several reasons for this.
 For starters, its fabric is both luxuriously soft with nice stretchy elastic at the legs and back, so it hugs the legs without leaving uncomfortable marks.
 The fabrics hold up nicely to laundering, remaining very soft.
-In addition, two rows of waist snaps and 4 rows of rise snaps allow for a great, adjustable fit as baby grows without gaping.
+Also, two rows of waist snaps and four rows of rise snaps allow for an adjustable fit as baby grows without gaping.
 Need we mention that these are also dang cute diapers?
-They are so cute and so awesome, in fact, that the fluffy butt never even bothered us.
-Simply put, the G2 was the one we reached for time and time again.
+They are so cute and so impressive that the fluffy butt never even bothered us.
+Simply put, the G2 is the one we reach for time and time again.

 Ease of use

 In our ease-of-use testing, we compared how each of these diapers worked on a day in, day out basis, through the process of prepping them for use, putting them on, taking them off, throwing the poop into the toilet, the insert and/or cover into the pail, and then, of course, laundering them.
-If there were special laundering steps that needed to be adhered to for stink management, this was noted.
-If the covers could only be line-dried, this was taken into account.
+If there are special laundering steps needed for stink management, this is noted.
+If the covers can only be line-dried, this is also considered.
 If the system wasn't one size, we factored in having to buy multiple sets as baby grows.
-Needless to say, cloth diapering doesn't entail constantly running out to the store for a sudden disposable diaper glut or ordering case upon case of diapers online.
+Cloth diapering doesn't entail continually running out to the store for diapers or ordering case upon case of diapers online.

 The 2008 UK Environmental Agency study notes that you can reduce your cloth global warming impact to be 40% less than disposables by following these eco-tips: